Bank of England not yet ready to cut UK interest rates, experts say

 He said it is likely to be a “close call” on whether the MPC decides to cut rates in June or August.

-Investec’s Mr Shaw said he expects CPI inflation to have fallen to the target 2 per cent level in May, which would prompt the MPC to cut interest rates to 5 per cent when they next meet in June.
+Investec’s Mr Shaw said he expects CPI inflation to have fallen to the target 2% level in May, which would prompt the MPC to cut interest rates to 5% when they next meet in June.

 Economists at HSBC are also expecting the first rate cut to come in June.